 The Happy Music Festival

-The Happy Music Festival is an annual music festival open to all pianists and violinists in Singapore and other countries, organized to promote musical performances and foster artistic expression
+The Happy Music Festival is an annual music festival open to all aspiring musicians in Singapore and other countries.
+Celebrating its 7th year in 2026, the festival continues its mission to promote musical performances and foster artistic expression

 Since 2020, The Happy Music Festival has welcomed hundreds of promising and passionate musicians each year to showcase their artistry and share their music publicly.